BionStt/DL.STS/README.md

         -KeyLength 2048
         -CertStoreLocation "Cert:\LocalMachine\My"

-Replace XXXX with whatever command name you want.
+Replace XXXX with whatever common name you want.

 Then copy the thumb print from the self-signed certificate and replace the one in `appsettings.json`: